1080° Snowboarding Review - Screenshot 1 of 5

 1080° Snowboarding Review - Screenshot 4 of 5

-"Trick Attack" has a timer that counts down, although passing through checkpoint gates adds a bonus.
-As the name suggest the main aim here is to accrue as many points as possible from performing tricks as you travel down the courses.
-"Contest" takes place over three courses and also throws in a big jump and a half-pipe stage too.
-Here you pass flag markers for a small time bonus and again perform tricks to increase your score; with a total score being awarded at the end of the final stage.
+You can also try out "Trick Attack", another mode where there's a timer that counts down, although passing through checkpoint gates adds a bonus.
+As the name suggests, the main aim here is to accrue as many points as possible from performing tricks as you travel down the courses.
+"Contest" takes place over three courses and also throws in a big jump and a half-pipe stage.
+Here you pass flag markers for a small time bonus and again perform tricks to increase your score, with a total score being awarded at the end of the final stage.

 Conclusion

+1080° Snowboarding will provide plenty of entertainment, particularly in two-player mode.
 The controls do a good job of making you feel like you are weaving, sliding and jumping your way down snowy courses, whilst sound effects, rumble and decent animation help enhance this experience.
-There are some flaws with the visuals, but nothing off-putting.
 The main problem is the low number of tracks and competing against a single opponent makes playing the courses in Match Race similar to just tackling them in Time Trial.
-The tracks are very enjoyable to play however, whether alone or with a friend, and the other game modes add some variety.
-1080° Snowboarding is not an essential game, but will provide plenty of entertainment.
+The tracks are very enjoyable to play, whether alone or with a friend, and the other game modes add some variety.
+This is still one of the best snowboarding games around, but if you're flying solo then you might want to consider something with a bit more meat on the bone.